bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ## Let's write the application step by step

 In this example, we propose to use **Gradle** as the build tool, and **Kotlin** as the programming language.
 If you are not familiar with Gradle, there is a Maven version of this example.
-[AVAILABLE SOON]
+[AVAILABLE SOON - CHECK IF WE BUILD AN EXAMPLE ]
 If you are not familiar with Kotlin, don't worry, it can be read easily if you know Java or a similar language.
 There is also a Java version of this example.
-[AVAILABLE SOON]
+[AVAILABLE SOON - IDEM]

 ### Boostrap of the application, using Spring boot